Defining Your Project

 Picking your project image

 Your project image is how you will be represented on Kickstarter and the rest of the web.
+Avoid banners announcing stretch goals or benchmarks, as they can cause confusion among backers.
 Pick something that accurately reflects your project and that looks nice, too!

 Writing your short description